Citrix Profile Management 2411

 8. On the left, go to the Advanced settings node.

-9. If Microsoft Teams 2.1 or newer, enable UWP app roaming.
-This setting requires Profile Management 2308 or newer.
+• If Teams 2.1 is installed per-user, then enable UWP app roaming, which requires Profile Management 2308 or newer.
 See CTX585013 Microsoft Teams 2.1 supported for VDI/DaaS.

 10. Enable the setting Process Internet cookie files on logoff.
 This is probably only for Internet Explorer.